astronomer/airflow-guides/guides/scheduling-in-airflow.md

 For pipelines with basic schedules, you can define a `schedule_interval` in your DAG.
 Prior to Airflow 2.2, this was the *only* mechanism for defining a DAG's schedule.

-There are multiple ways you can define the `schedule_interval`:
+### Setting Schedule Interval

-### Cron expression
+#### Cron expression

 You can pass any cron expression as a string to the `schedule_interval` parameter in your DAG.
 For example, if you want to schedule your DAG at 4:05 AM every day, you would use `schedule_interval='5 4 * * *'`.

 If you need help creating the correct cron expression, [crontab guru](https://crontab.guru/) is a great resource.

-### Cron presets
+#### Cron presets

 Airflow can utilize cron presets for common, basic schedules.

 For example, `schedule_interval='@hourly'` will schedule the DAG to run at the beginning of every hour.
 For the full list of presets, check out the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/1.10.1/scheduler.html#dag-runs).

-> Note: If your DAG does not need to run on a schedule and will only be triggered manually or externally triggered by another process, you can set `schedule_interval=None`.
+If your DAG does not need to run on a schedule and will only be triggered manually or externally triggered by another process, you can set `schedule_interval=None`.

-### Timedelta
+#### Timedelta

 If you want to schedule your DAG on a particular cadence (hourly, every 5 minutes, etc.) rather than at a specific time, you can pass a `timedelta` object to the schedule interval.
 For example, `schedule_interval=timedelta(minutes=30)` will run the DAG every thirty minutes, and `schedule_interval=timedelta(days=1)` will run the DAG every day.

 > Note: Do not make your DAG's schedule dynamic (e.g. `datetime.now()`)!
 This will cause an error in the Scheduler.

+### Logical Date / Execution Date
+Airflow was developed for ETL under the expectation that data is constantly flowing in from some source and then will be summarized on a regular interval.
+If you want to summarize Monday's data, you can only do it after Monday is over (Tuesday at 12:01 AM).
+However, this assumption has turned out to be ill suited to the many other things Airflow is being used for.
+This discrepancy is what led to Timetables, which were introduced in Airflow 2.2.

+Each DagRun therefore has a `logical_date` that is separate from the time that the DagRun is expected to begin (`logical_date` was confusingly called `execution_date` before Airflow 2.2).
+A DagRun is not actually allowed to run until the `logical_date` for the *following* DagRun has passed.
+So if you are running a daily DAG, Monday's DagRun will not actually execute until Tuesday.
+In this example, the `logical_date` would be Monday 12:01 AM, even though the DagRun will not actually begin until Tuesday 12:01 AM.

+ If you want to pass the DagRun a timestamp that represents "the earliest time at which this DagRun could have started", use {{ next_ds }} from the [jinja templating macros](https://airflow.apache.org/docs/apache-airflow/2.1.4/macros-ref.html?highlight=next_ds).
+(It is best practice to make DagRuns idempotent (able to be re-run without consequence) which prevents using `datetime.now()`.)

 ### Limitations

+This behavior leads to particularly unintuitive results when the spacing between DagRuns is irregular.
+The most common example of irregular spacing is when DAGs run only during business days (Mon-Fri).
+In this case, the DagRun with an `execution_date` of Friday will not run until Monday, even though all of Friday's data will be available on Saturday.
+This means that a DAG whose desired behavior is to summarize results at the end of each business day actually cannot be set using only the `schedule_interval`.
+In pre-2.2 versions of Airflow, one must instead schedule the DAG to run every day (including the weekend) and include logic in the DAG itself to skip all tasks for days on which the DAG doesn't really need to run.

-The scheduling options detailed in the sections above cover many common use cases, but they do have some limitations.
-For example, it is difficult or impossible to implement situations like:
+In addition, it is difficult or impossible to implement situations like:

 - Schedule a DAG at different times on different days, like 2pm on Thursdays and 4pm on Saturdays.
 - Schedule a DAG daily except for holidays.